Emotional intelligence is key to achieving digital maturity

 - M – Mindful: making time and space to reflect on information and decisions.

-The ‘CALM’ framework, as introduced in the Culture24 Pathways resource and case studies, is the product of researching and observing organizational behavior.
+The ‘CALM’ framework is the product of researching and observing organizational behavior.
 While this scaffolding may be applied to any digital activity, there are foundational elements that must be in place to secure the scaffolding during digital transformation and maturity.
 To take a ‘CALM’ approach we must be mindful of the rhythms and cadence of our collaboration, anticipatory and leaderful practices so that we might conserve and increase the energy of our colleagues, rather than deplete energy reserves as the result of invisible work and emotional labour.

 Just as the second ‘One by One’ research project kicked off in February 2020, museums and workplaces around the world were forced to close their doors as a result of a global pandemic.
 Many organizations were not prepared to have their entire workforce communicate and collaborate remotely.
 Schools closed.
 We found ourselves confined to our homes – isolated from those we love.
 The ‘One by One’ research team and partners, located in multiple countries, were required to rethink, reframe, and reimagine how research objectives would be met through digital-only interventions.